netvue/amazon-connect-for-zendesk/CONTRIBUTING.md

 To submit a bug fix, please raise a bug report issue first.
 This will help us determine the merge target of pull requests which you'll need to raise.
 Most bug fixes will go into the release branch, although if you find a critical bug it may go straight into master.
 If a proposed fix is seen as an enhancement it may go to the develop branch instead.
 ## New features
 To submit code changes and documentation updates for a new feature please raise a feature request issue.
 Similar to the above, it will help us determine which target branch to use in your pull requests.
 Some feature requests will end up in the next release, some in a future release, others we may put into our backlog.
 Note that we may not accept all suggestions if we determine they may not benefit the majority of our customer base or due to some compliance, legal or other reason.

+Given pull requests will eventually impact our whole customer base, it would be best for us to align on them and confirm that Zendesk will accept them before you build them so the effort is not wasted and there are no surprises.

+Again, given additions will impact all users of the app, we will be releasing with a cadence in mind so as to not overwhelm customers with changes.
+The magnitude and impact of change will drive if they make point releases or patch releases.

 ## Documentation
-If you find spelling or grammatical erors in our documentation, or if you find a better way of explaining or wording something, please feel free to raise a pull request against the corresponding branch.
+If you find spelling or grammatical errors in our documentation, or if you find a better way of explaining or wording something, please feel free to raise a pull request against the corresponding branch.

 Note: As a contributor you have the responsibility to resolve any merge conflicts that may arise from your pull requests.